 He went on to play extensively for Hamilton Old Boys, as well as Northern Districts, and after retirement became a highly regarded selector and coach.

 January 12, 1940 – February 5, 2014

 Gary Victor Giles, 1940-2014, lived and breathed Hamilton Old Boys for decades.

 Giles never quite secured the place in the Northern Districts he was capable of, playing 25 First Class matches over a 15-season period.
-He showed enough form in the mid-1960s to be called up to the New Zealand side which played England, being 12th man for the Dunedin Test.
+He showed enough form in the mid-1960s to be called up to the New Zealand side which played England, being the 12th man for the Dunedin Test.

-Giles played for Northern Districts until the mid-1970s, playing for Old Boys for more than decade after that.
+Giles played for Northern Districts until the mid-1970s, playing for Old Boys for more than a decade after that.

 Michael John Froud Shrimpton